-Friday of Week 1 of Ordinary time – Gospel
+Friday of Week 1 of Ordinary Time – Gospel

 Commentary on Mark 2:1-12

 After some days, Jesus returns to Capernaum from his refuge in the desert.
 Immediately the crowds gather in and around the house where he is staying.
 It is so crowded that there is no room to get in or out.
 The ‘house’ is not identified and it is not important.
 In the early Christian communities, they gathered in one house to celebrate the Eucharist.
 Jesus was there among them.
-Some people are inside the house with Jesus, others are still on the outside.
+Some people are inside the house with Jesus; others are still on the outside.

 Then, four men arrived carrying a paralytic friend.
 They were anxious to get to Jesus.
 Seeing no way in, they went up by the outside staircase and on to the flat roof, removed a few tiles, and let the man down right at the feet of Jesus.

-Jesus is touched by their faith, trust and confidence in him.
-It is one of the essential conditions for healing.
-Jesus says to the paralysed man, “Child, your sins are forgiven.”
-This must have come as a surprising statement to the paralytic.
-He had come for healing, not forgiveness.
-Some scribes who were also present, were not only surprised, they were deeply shocked, thinking contemptuously to themselves, “Why does this man speak that way?
-Only God can forgive sins.”
 They are perfectly right, but their eyes are closed to drawing the obvious conclusion.
 They don’t see because they do not want to see, because – even worse – they think they can see.
 Even today, we meet Christians like that, who are convinced they and they alone are in sole possession of the ‘truth’.

-Jesus, knowing their thoughts then challenges them.
-“Which is easier to say: ‘Your sins are forgiven’ or ‘Get up, pick up your bed and walk’.”
-Then he tells the sick man, “Rise, pick up your mat and go home.”
 Of course, telling a person their sins are forgiven is certainly easier, but does the fact that Jesus could heal the paralytic instantly also mean that his sins were forgiven?

 We need to realise the close links the Jews of the time made between sin and sickness.
-Many kinds of sickness were seen as punishment for personal sin or even the sins of parents (see also the story of the man born blind in John’s gospel, chap 9).
-This man in this present story was understood to be paralysed because of some sin in his life.
+Many kinds of sickness were seen as punishment for personal sin or even the sins of parents (see also the story of the man born blind in John’s Gospel, chap 9).
+The man in this present story was understood to be paralysed because of some sin in his life.
 If Jesus could clearly remove the illness, then the cause of the illness was also being taken away.
 In so doing, Jesus makes it clear that in forgiving the man’s sin, he was not blaspheming.
 He was what he claimed to be.

 That wholeness is something we need to pray and work for.
 The paralysed man represents all those who are paralysed in other ways, who are not able to behave with the freedom that a well-integrated person has.
 And that integration and wholeness concerns our relations with others, with ourselves, with our environment and, of course, with God.

-Comments Off on Friday of Week 1 of Ordinary time – Gospel
+Comments Off on Friday of Week 1 of Ordinary Time – Gospel

 Printed from LivingSpace - part of Sacred Space

-Copyright © 2023 Sacred Space :: www.sacredspace.ie :: All rights reserved.
+Copyright © 2024 Sacred Space :: www.sacredspace.com :: All rights reserved.